Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Activities

-Although Switzerland may be small, there’s more than enough to see and do for six days.
-If you’re planning your trip to Switzerland, the following itineraries will help you with that process.
+Even though Switzerland is small, there’s more than enough to see and do in six days.
+If you’re planning your trip to Switzerland, the following itineraries will be helpful.

-They are all doable within six days and have their starting point in Zurich.
-However, if you’d like to start in a different place, you can easily adapt your trip accordingly.
-Zurich is very well connected and can be reached from every other city in Switzerland.
+All of them can be completed in six days and start from Zurich.
+However, if you’d like to begin your journey from a different location, you can easily adjust your trip accordingly.
+Zurich is very well connected and can be reached from any other city in Switzerland.

-Some itineraries end in Geneva or pass through cities that are close to Geneva.
-So if you’re planning on entering Switzerland in the west, just adjust the itinerary according to your preferences.
-One itinerary, for example, starts in Zurich and passes through Lausanne.
-If you start in Geneva, you can easily begin this itinerary in Lausanne, which is only half an hour away from Geneva by train.
+Some itineraries end in Geneva or pass through cities close to Geneva.
+So if you’re planning to arrive from the west of Switzerland, you can easily tailor the itinerary to your preferences.
+For instance, there’s a route that starts in Zurich and passes through Lausanne.
+If you’re starting in Geneva, you can simply begin that itinerary in Lausanne, which is just a half hour train ride away.

-You will notice that I only talk about travelling by public transport and not by car.
-Most itineraries are also possible by car, in case you decide to get a rental during your stay in Switzerland.
-But with our very dense network of trains and buses, there’s no real need to travel by car.
+You’ll notice I only talk about traveling by public transport and not by car.
+Most routes can also be taken by car if you’d like to rent one during your stay in Switzerland.
+But with our very dense network of trains and buses, traveling by car is actually not necessary.

-Also, if you have more than six days available and see a Switzerland itinerary you like, you can easily stretch it out by spending an extra night at some of the places.
+If you have more than six days and see a route you like, you can easily extend it by spending an extra night in some places.

 1. Itinerary with several scenic train rides, the Matterhorn and a trip through Italy